 - Contact Us

-- Submitting a letter of claim to the defendant
+- Submit a letter of claim to the defendant

-How Much Can I Get For My Meningitis Compensation Claims?
+How Much Compensation Can I Get For My Meningitis Claim?

 The amount you will get for your meningitis claims is not a fixed amount but will be dependent on the events surrounding your case.
 The following factors will be considered when negotiating your compensation fee-